knice/inquiry.ucsc.edu/source/_articles/2019-20/built-from-scratch.md

 ## Centuries old ##

 The current approach is old indeed, and in some ways not terribly scientific.
-The earliest recorded version of vaccination—in 16^th^-century China—is called *variolation*.
+The earliest recorded version of vaccination—in 16th century China—is called *variolation*.
 It involved grinding up smallpox scabs and either blowing them up a person’s nose or injecting them under their skin.
 This proved fatal in about one in a hundred people, but that was much better than the 30 percent rate of death from natural infections, according to the [*U.S. National Library of Medicine*](https://www.nlm.nih.gov/exhibition/smallpox/sp_variolation.html).

-{% include_relative sidebars/2019-rational-vaccine-design.html classes="right" bgcolor="#fce5a5" %}
+{% include_relative sidebars/2019-rational-vaccine-design.html classes="" bgcolor="#fce5a5" %}

 True vaccination was [first attempted](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1200696/) in 1796 by Jenner.
 At the time, it was widely believed that people who regularly milked cows were immune to smallpox because they had been exposed to [*cowpox*](https://en.wikipedia.org/wiki/Cowpox).
 Jenner, a surgeon then working in Gloucestershire, England, took material from cowpox lesions and inoculated an 8-year-old boy.
 In a test that would give modern ethicists the vapors, he exposed that boy to fresh smallpox a few months later, thankfully with no ill effects.
 His initial paper about this episode was rejected, but after more rigorous work by Jenner and others, the practice became widespread in Europe by 1800.
 Jenner dubbed it “vaccination,” from “vacca,” the Latin word for cow.

 About 90 years later, [*Louis Pasteur*](https://en.wikipedia.org/wiki/Louis_Pasteur) developed a more scalable way to protect people from viruses.
 Instead of finding a similar but less dangerous virus like cowpox, he used the actual disease agent he wanted to combat, [*rabies*](https://www.cdc.gov/rabies/index.html).
 He rendered it harmless by exposing it to dry air.
 Then, in another sketchy but successful test, he used an untested formulation to [inoculate two boys](https://www.the-scientist.com/foundations/the-rabies-vaccine-backstory-33441) who had been bitten by rabid dogs.
 Fortunately, neither developed rabies, a routinely fatal disease.

 The professionalism and safety of vaccine development have improved dramatically.
 But the underlying technology?
 Not so much.
 Most vaccines now in use were made by doing what Pasteur did: killing or weakening viruses and showing them to the immune system, like a wanted poster: “Look out for these guys!”

-{% include_relative sidebars/2019-rational-vaccine-design.html classes="" bgcolor="#fce5a5" %}
+{% include_relative sidebars/2019-new-infections-my.html classes="" bgcolor="#fce5a5" %}

 ## Molecular locksmithing ##

 Vaccination works because the immune system can recognize invaders years or decades after being exposed to them.
 The human body has a cadre of “memory” cells patrolling the bloodstream.
 Their job is to recognize an invader, then rapidly produce proteins called antibodies to catch and neutralize it, usually with the help of a goon squad of killer immune cells.
 Antibodies stick only to one remembered feature on the surface of a specific invader, like a key fits a lock, and then wave a flag to bring in the killer cells.